 Building/Structure: The building or structure in which the primary use of the lot or premises is located or conducted, with respect to residential uses, the primary building or structure shall be the main dwelling.
 Primary Residence: The use of a dwelling unit for residential household living purposes of more than fifty-one percent (51%) of the calendar year by the owner, tenant/renter, or person in possession and control of the dwelling unit.
 Primary Use: The main use of land or buildings as distinguished from an accessory use.
 A principal use may be either a permitted use or a conditional use.
 Private Road: See Road, Private.
 Professional Office: An office used by members of a recognized profession such as architects, artists, dentists, engineers, lawyers, musicians, physicians, surgeons or pharmacists, and realtors or insurance agents and brokers.
 Public Improvements: Any storm drainage facility, street, highway, parkway, sidewalk, pedestrian-way, tree, lawn, off-street parking area, lot improvement, utility, or other facility for which the local government may ultimately assume the responsibility for maintenance and operation, or which may affect an improvement for which local government responsibility is established.
-Public Sewerage System: A community sewer system including collection and treatment facilities owned and maintained by a local government or an authority.
-Public Street/Road: All property dedicated or intended for public highway, freeway, or roadway purpose and subject to public easements therefore.
-Public Utility: Any person, firm, or corporation duly authorized to furnish under public regulation to the public, electricity, gas, steam, telephone, fiber optics, transportation, water, or sewerage
+Public Sewerage System: area, lot improvement, utility, or other facility for which the local government may ultimately assume the responsibility for maintenance and operation, or which may affect an improvement for which local government responsibility is Public Sewerage System: Public Street/Road: area, lot improvement, utility, or other facility for which the local government may ultimately assume the responsibility for maintenance and operation, or which may affect an improvement for which local government responsibility is established.A community sewer system including collection and treatment facilities owned and maintained by a local